22 Beautiful Islands in the Philippines You Must See!

 Kalanggaman is a tiny island in the Leyte Province.
 The nearest town on land is Palompon.
-This island is a little paradise.
+This small island in the Philippines is a little paradise.

 It is regulated how many people can visit the island and until recently, there were no facilities, making it even more pristine.

 Visit Kalanggaman for a long stretch of pure white sand dotted with palm trees and nearly lost in the sheer size of the ocean.